ShayHill/svg_ultralight/README.md

     -> etree.Element

 Create an svg root element from viewBox style arguments and provide the necessary svg-specific attributes and namespaces.
 This is your window onto the scene.

+Three ways to call:

-The arguments are the same you'd use to create a `rect` element (plus `pad_` and `dpu_`):
+1. The trailing-underscore arguments are the same you'd use to create a `rect` element (plus `pad_` and `dpu_`).

-These trailing-underscore arguments are an optional shortcut for creating a scene.
-The entire interface
+`new_svg_root` will infer `viewBox`, `width`, and `height` svg attributes from these values.
+2. Use the svg attributes you already know: `viewBox`, `width`, `height`, etc. These will be written to the xml file.
+3. Of course, you can combine 1. and 2. if you know what you're doing.

 See `namespaces` below.